fariastulioa/prod_warehouse_mgmt/README.md

 The MySQL Database is created/populated by 1st running create_product_management_db.py, followed by populate_transactions.py
 Once the Database is properly generated, the Web App for product management can be started by running mysql_mgmt.py
+All of the Python files (.py) will initially prompt the user for username/password info as input via console.
+These credentials are the ones used for connecting to MySQL.